Tinkerforge/doc/en/source/Hardware/Bricklets/Dual_Relay.rst

 .. note::

  The Dual Relay Bricklet is discontinued.
+We are selling our remaining stock.
 The :ref:`Industrial Dual Relay Bricklet <industrial_dual_relay_bricklet>` is the recommended replacement.